Annajask/portfolio/README.md

 # My portfolio

 Welcome to my GitHub.
-It's a living space.I invite You to visit it again and again.
+It's a living space.
+I invite You to visit it again and again.

 ## Table of Contents
 * [About Me](#about-me)